davidorme/silwood_masters/README_marking_reports.md

-    {"title":"A heading at the top of the report webpage", "pdftitle":"A heading at the top of the PDF report", "instructions":"HTML marked up text explaining how to <strong>use the marking form</strong>", "questions":[ {question object 1}, {question object 2}, ...]}
+    {"title":"A heading at the top of the report webpage", "pdftitle":"A heading at the top of the PDF report", "instructions":"HTML marked up text explaining how to <strong>use the marking form</strong>", "grade_export": ["project_agreed_grade","viva_grade"],
+    "questions":[ {question object 1}, {question object 2}, ...]}

+When the system downloads grades, it will download all variables named in the `grade_export` list.
 Question objects have the following structure:

     {"title":"A title to appear above a question block",